Can't Stop the Music: Filming

 Carr said he decided to change the title during filming because, as the music score included older ballads and Broadway numbers, it would be inaccurate to call it Discoland.
 However, the decision was made shortly after Disco Demolition Night, which effectively ended the popularity of the genre.

 During filming, sales for the Village People's albums started to decline and disco became increasingly unfashionable.
 "They'll still be hot," said Carr of the Village People.
 "If not I will resurrect them."
-Two of the band's three biggest hits, "In the Navy" and "Macho Man," do not appear in the film, though Perrine wears a T-shirt emblazoned with the words "Macho Woman" as she jogs through the men's locker room at the YMCA.
-Another reference to one of the band's songs, "San Francisco (You've Got Me)," appears in the opening credits, as Jack passes a group of three women with the words "San Francisco" printed on their T-shirts.
+Two of the band's biggest hits, "In the Navy" and "Macho Man," do not appear in the film, though Perrine wears a T-shirt emblazoned with the words "Macho Woman" as she jogs through the men's locker room at the YMCA.
+Another reference to one of the band's songs, "San Francisco (You've Got Me)," appears in the opening credits, as Jack Morrell (Steve Guttenberg) passes a group of three women with the words "San Francisco" printed on their T-shirts.

 The band's silver and white costumes in the "Milkshake" sequence and red costumes in the finale sequences were designed by Theoni V. Aldredge.

+Bernard Delfont declared "for the first time ever in a musical, a British choreographer Arlene Phillips has challenged Hollywood on its own ground in creating the dance routines."

+After filming, EMI Films announced it was so pleased with Nancy Walker's direction that she had been signed to make three more films, one for Carr, one for EMI and one for both.
+"She did such a magnificent job on her first film that this is the result," said Barry Spikings.
+"There aren't many lady directors and probably none that have made a movie of this size.
+What's more she did it on a budget."

+Writer Bronte Woodward died shortly after the film was released.